Magmastream-NPM/magmastream_documentation/docs/introduction.md

 description: Introduction to the documentation
 slug: /intro
 sidebar_position: 1
-sidebar_label: ⭐ Introduction
+sidebar_label: "⚠️ Documentation for 2.8.0 is under development (More info click here)"
 ---

-# Introduction page
+# ⚠️ Documentation for 2.8.0 is under development

-Documentation for 2.8.0 is under development
+Currently, we are still making a lot of fixes for the documentation for version 2.8.0.
+Please bear with us as we work on the documentation!